gchq/stroom-docs/content/en/community/documentation/style-guide/additional-elements.md

 ## Tabbed panes

-Hugo/Docsy have shortcodes for {{< external-link "tabbed panes" "https://www.docsy.dev/docs/adding-content/shortcodes/#tabbed-panes" >}} however these mean only one tab will be printed or visible in the generated PDF so there use should be avoided.
+Hugo/Docsy have shortcodes for {{< external-link "tabbed panes" "https://www.docsy.dev/docs/adding-content/shortcodes/#tabbed-panes" >}} however these mean only one tab will be printed or visible in the generated PDF so their use should be avoided.